matherton/matherton/README.md

 - 👋 Hi, I’m @matherton
 - 👀 I’m interested in ancient astronaut theory, skateboarding, snowboarding and cycling.
-- 🌱 I’m currently using Vite for bootstrapping React, Tailwind CSS and using Vue3 to create the insightinternetApp repo.
+- 🌱 I’m currently using Vite for bootstrapping React, Tailwind CSS and using Vue3 to create my insightinternetApp repo.
 - 💞️ I’m looking to collaborate on open source javascript projects.
 - 📫 mark@insightinternet.co.uk